Apply between 1 December 2017 and 17 January 2018

 - apply this knowledge in working life

-This internationally linked programme is especially suited for students aiming at careers in social research, policy analysis and consultation, cultural analysis, media, international organisations, and international development.
-A primary aim of the programme is to attract high-quality students into an academic career in global and transnational studies.
+This internationally linked program is especially suited for students aiming at careers in social research, policy analysis and consultation, cultural analysis, media, international organizations, and international development.
+A primary aim of the program is to attract high-quality students into an academic career in global and transnational studies.
 Therefore, the students will be closely integrated into on-going research and teaching in the area.

-Eligibility criteria to the MDP in Global and Transnational Sociology consist of two parts: the University of Tampere general eligibility criteria, and programme specific eligibility criteria, which specify and/or add information to the general criteria.
+Eligibility criteria to the Master's degree program in Global and Transnational Sociology consist of two parts: the University of Tampere general eligibility criteria, and program-specific eligibility criteria, which specify and/or add information to the general criteria.
 Applicants must meet both in order to be considered eligible.

-- a completed university level Bachelor's degree or equivalent in the field of the desired programme or in a closely related subject AND
+- a completed university-level Bachelor's degree or equivalent in the field of the desired program or in a closely related subject AND

 - fluency in English sufficiently advanced for academic studies.